Turbulence teaches equivariance to neural networks: Methodology

-In this work, we select a simple and representative super-resolution model~\citep{dong2016image}.
+The goal of this work is not to develop a state-of-the-art super-resolution model, but to investigate the relationship between equivariance error and generalization performance.
+We therefore select a simple and representative super-resolution architecture as a baseline~\citep{dong2016image}.
 Specifically, we use a compact multi-scale convolutional super-resolution network that upsamples a low-resolution velocity field volume $\mathbf{x} \in \mathbb{R}^{3\times D \times H \times W}$ to the target high-resolution $\mathbf{U} \in \mathbb{R}^{3\times sD \times sH \times sW}$.
 Upsampling by factor $s$ is implemented as a sequence of resize-then-refine stages, one for each factor of 2.
 At each stage, the input is upsampled through trilinear interpolation and passed through two convolutional layers.
 A final convolution projects the features to 3 output channels, yielding the super-resolved prediction.
 We use reflection padding on all image edges.
 The SR model is trained to minimize the mean absolute error (MAE) loss between the ground truth and predicted high-resolution fields, which has been shown to better preserve perceptual quality and reduce oversmoothing compared to mean squared error (MSE) loss in image restoration tasks \citep{Zhao2017}.

 We fix the CNN architecture and hyperparameters for all of our experiments.
 The network contains two successive upsampling layers, each enlarging the input by a factor of $2$, resulting in an overall scale factor of $s=4$.
 3D Convolutions use kernels of size $3$ with reflection padding of one pixel on each side, followed by ReLU activations.
 All hidden layers have 128 channels.
 Models are trained with the Adam optimizer with learning rate $6\times10^{-4}$ and batch size of $32$.
 We train each model for 3000 epochs and take the model which has the lowest validation loss over all epochs.
 The required epochs for training convergence increased with the number of training points.
 However, we observed that the training converged for all models and datasets within the 3000 epoch range.